 - Avoid using the mouse or keyboard during the benchmark execution – changing focus at the wrong time may interfere with it

-You can compare the results from running this benchmark on your system to those shown in in future Metashape performance articles we publish.
-Past PhotoScan articles used different image sets, so those results will not be comparable to this benchmarking tool.
+You can compare the results from running this benchmark on your system to those shown in our current Metashape performance articles.
+Older Metashape and PhotoScan articles used different image sets, so those results will not be comparable to this benchmarking tool.

-Please also share your results and system specs in the comments below!
+Please feel free to ask questions and share your results / system specs in the comments below!

 5-3-2019: Initial public release